Min Zhuo: AC1 as a key target for pain plasticity and chronic pain

 Between the time in St Louis and Toronto, Zhuo identified calcium stimulated adenylyl cyclase subtype 1 as being a key enzyme for triggering injury-related LTP in the ACC.
 Using gene knockout mice lacking AC1, he discovered that AC1 is critical for ACC LTP (including early- and late-phase LTP).
-While acute pain responses are normal in AC1 knockout mice, behavioural responses to peripheral injection of two inflammatory stimuli, formalin and complete Freund's adjuvant as well as nerve injury were reduced or abolished.
+While acute pain responses are normal in AC1 knockout mice, behavioral responses to peripheral injection of two inflammatory stimuli, formalin and complete Freund's adjuvant as well as nerve injury were reduced or abolished.
 Considering AC1 is highly expressed in neurons including the ACC, Zhuo proposed that AC1 acts as a key drug target for inhibiting chronic pain related plasticity in the brains.
-Unlike other targets, learning-related hippocampal LTP and behavioural learning and memory are not affected by AC1 gene deletion.
+Unlike other targets, learning-related hippocampal LTP and behavioral learning and memory are not affected by AC1 gene deletion.

 Gain in translation: NB001 as a novel drug for treating chronic pain in future

 To search selective inhibitors for AC1, Zhuo has carried out rational drug design and chemical screening, and has a lead candidate AC1 inhibitor, NB001, which is relatively selective for AC1 over other adenylate cyclase isoforms.
-Using a variety of behavioural tests and toxicity studies, NB001, when administered intraperitoneally or orally, was found to have an analgesic effect in animal models of neuropathic pain, without any apparent side effects.
+Using a variety of behavioral tests and toxicity studies, NB001, when administered intraperitoneally or orally, was found to have an analgesic effect in animal models of neuropathic pain, without any apparent side effects.
 The study thus shows that AC1 could be a productive therapeutic target for neuropathic pain and describes a new agent for the possible treatment of neuropathic pain.